kdeldycke/awesome-engineering-team-management/README.md

 General advices on how to convey meaning and clarity by mastering the style.
 If badly written, your documentation is likely to have poor usage and utility.

 * [How to Write a Technical Paper](https://pdfs.semanticscholar.org/441f/ac7c2020e1c8f0d32adffca697bbb8a198a1.pdf) - Serves as a guideline on how to write a good technical paper, in the form of a typical journal publication.
+* [Learning Technical Writing Using the Engineering Method](https://www.cs.tufts.edu/~nr/pubs/learn.pdf) - An alternative approach, involving a weekly meeting of a writing group.
+An interesting dynamic to gather feedback and experience.
 * [Algorithm for writing a scientific manuscript](https://iubmb.onlinelibrary.wiley.com/doi/full/10.1002/bmb.20329) - A process to guide the preparation and refinement of manuscripts.
 * [The Baldwin Formula for scientific writing: writing papers and reviews](https://www.ice.mpg.de/ext/fileadmin/extranet/dept_itb/The_Baldwin_Formula_for_writing_a_scientific_paper_and_reviewing_papers.pdf) - `The most efficient way to write scientific papers is to write while you are still conducting experiments`.
 * [Ten simple rules for structuring papers](https://www.biorxiv.org/content/10.1101/088278v5.full) - `Focusing on how readers consume information, we present a set of 10 simple rules to help you get across the main idea of your paper.`